syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Built-in-toolbar.md

 ![Build-in-toolbar disable in PDF Viewer](pdfviewer_images/ToolbarDisabled.png)

-The toolbar can be enabled by setting the same property to true.
+The toolbar can be enabled by setting the Toolbar.Enabled property to true.

 {% tabs %}
 {% highlight xaml %}